 In my own civil case, Collin Hirschfeld failed to disclose any concrete grounds to strike my Statement of Claim.
 He did not enumerate any paragraphs in my Claim which should be amended, nor itemize any facts which should be struck.
 In the Grounds section of his motion, he simply quoted the entire published version of Q.B.
 Rules 173(a), 173(c), and 173(e).
 Collin Hirschfeld made no effort at all to tailor those rules to my Statement of Claim.

-The rule banning ex parte communications ensures that all parties have the same information as the judge who will be deciding the case.
+The rule banning ex parte communication ensures all parties have the same information as the judge who is deliberating the case.
 The opposing party may well disagree with the ex parte information, once it is disclosed, and deserves the opportunity to contest it in court.
-If you do try to communicate with the judge: (1) The court is required to disclose any ex parte communications to all parties, who are then invited to respond.
-(2) An ex parte communication may cause your case to be delayed or even dismissed.
-(3) The court may ‘strike’ (delete or ignore) any evidence affected by your ex parte communication.
+If you do try to communicate with the judge:

 The Judge censured the practice adopted by counsel of forwarding additional information to the court after argument was concluded, but while the decision was reserved.
 Specifically, the applicant sent material to the court to address arguments made by the respondent in Chambers – days after the court doors closed!
 Initially it appeared from the applicant's covering letter that he intended to seek leave of the court to file this information.
 That was not done.
 The judge established prudent rules: